Far Lands or Bust

 Episodes of Far Lands or Bust typically act as a sort of podcast, with the game providing a backing track while Kurt discusses recent events in his life, news and science.
 The show also encourages viewers to donate to charity to reach fundraising goals.
-This charity was originally Child's Play, for which the show raised over $400,000.
-From 2018 to 2019 the charity was Direct Relief.
-Beginning in 2020 the charity is the Progressive Animal Welfare Society (PAWS), from which Kurt adopted his own dog, Juno, in 2017.
-On August 30, 2020, Kurt announced he would no longer be using PAWS as his charity, mostly due to complications with their donation system, instead switching the charity to the Equal Justice Initiative.
+This charity of choice was originally Child's Play, for which the show raised over $400,000.
+From 2018 to 2019 and 2023 to 2024, the charity was Direct Relief.
+In 2020, the charity was the Progressive Animal Welfare Society (PAWS) in Washington, from which Kurt adopted his own dog, Juno, in 2017.
+On August 30 of the same year, Kurt announced he would no longer be using PAWS as his charity, mostly due to complications with their donation system, instead switching to supporting the Equal Justice Initiative.
+Since then, the series has supported the CDC Foundation, Rise Above The Disorder, Equality Texas, and UNRWA.
+The show holds the Guinness World Record for the longest journey in Minecraft.

 Format

 The Far Lands

-Minecraft is a sandbox video game which places players in a 3D procedurally generated world.
+Minecraft is a sandbox video game which places players in a 3D, procedurally generated world.
 As a player walks in any direction, the game generates terrain ahead of them, creating (in theory) a virtually infinite world for the player to explore.
 However, due to computational limits in earlier versions of the game, at a distance of roughly 12,550,821 blocks from the center of the world the terrain generation algorithm behaves unexpectedly, creating a sudden warped landscape.
-Markus Persson, the original developer of Minecraft, commented that "Walking that far will take a very long time.
+Markus Persson, popularly known as Notch, the original developer of Minecraft, commented that "Walking that far will take a very long time.
 Besides, the bugs add mystery and charisma to the Far Lands."
 The name "Far Lands" was adopted by the community to refer to this area.
 Persson also said it would be "impossible to reach the Far Lands" and Kurt took that as a challenge.

 Due to changes to the game's code, recent versions of the game do not contain the same error, and terrain continues to generate normally at distances up to 30000 km from the center of the world.
 Kurt has continued to record his series in version Beta 1.7.3, the latest version of the game in which the Far Lands are still present.
 Persson estimated in 2014 that walking to the Far Lands would take approximately 800 hours.
-Even further out (32 million blocks), the game fails to check for collision, leading the player to fall through the map to their death.
-In August 2022, this goal was reached for the first time by another player, Mystical Midget, after 2,500 hours of walking.
+Even further out (32 million blocks), the player falls into the void.
+This is, to an extent, intended by the developers.

+Over 30 legitimate journeys to the Far Lands have been verified as of October 2023.
+About 1/3 have been completed (some using a 1/8th shortcut through the Nether dimension), 1/3 are in progress, and 1/3 have become inactive (including one death, TinfoilChef).
+For example, in June 2020, this goal was first reached by KilloCrazyMan and, in August 2022, it was reached by MysticalMidget, after 2,500 hours and 32 million blocks of walking.